Thachiledathu Chundan

 Thachiledathu Chundan is a 1999 Indian Malayalam-language action drama film directed by Shajoon Karyal and written by Babu Janardhanan and produced by Thampi Kannanthanam under the banner of Jooliya Pictures.
 The film stars Mammootty in the lead role, along with Nandini, Thilakan, Nedumudi Venu, Captain Raju and Kaveri in supporting roles.
 The film revolves a boatrace fantic, Kochu Kunju.
 The film features original songs composed by Raveendran, with the background score done by S. P. Venkatesh.
 The lyrics were written by Bichu Thirumala.
 The film was released on 1 April 1999 on the occasion of Vishu.
-The film was major commercial success and went on to become the third highest grossing film of the year.
+The film was major commercial success and went on to become the third highest-grossing film of the year.
 The film was director Shajoon Karyal's breakthrough in Malayalam cinema.

-Plot

-The film is set in modern Kuttanad, Kerala, and revolves around the lives of a Vallamkali (boatrace) fanatic named Kochu Kunju (Mammootty) and his family.
-Kochu Kunju is a member of the most prominent family in the locality, is the kind who cares for no one.
-He becomes a terror in the locality and his family is forced to send him away, so that they can live in peace.
-He comes back to the village when he hears of the destruction of the Vallam (snakeboat), once the pride of the village, and vows not only to take revenge on the culprits, but also to rebuild the snakeboat in time for the next boat race season.
-On behalf of his family, Kochu Kunju challenges their rival family that they will buy a new boat for the upcoming Vallamkali.
-However, certain problems follows and Kochu Kunju is forced to marry a wealthy girl and forget his childhood girlfriend.
-After buying the boat, Kochu Kunju had to face further problems; his boatmen were attacked and he himself had to lead the boat.
-However, the ultimate success is for Kochu Kunju.